Mahdist War: Italian campaign and Anglo-Egyptian reconquest

-In the intervening years, Egypt had not renounced her claims over Sudan, and the British authorities considered these claims legitimate.
+In the intervening years, Egypt had not renounced their claims over Sudan, and the British authorities considered these claims legitimate.
 Under strict control by British administrators, Egypt's economy had been rebuilt, and the Egyptian army reformed, this time trained and led by British officers and non-commissioned officers.
 The situation evolved in a way that allowed Egypt, both politically and militarily, to reconquer Sudan.

 Since 1890, Italian troops had defeated Mahdist troops in the Battle of Serobeti and the First Battle of Agordat.
-In December 1893, Italian colonial troops and Mahdists fought again in the Second Battle of Agordat; Ahmed Ali campaigned against the Italian forces in eastern Sudan and led about 10–12,000 men east from Kassala, encountering 2,400 Italians and their Eritrean Ascaris commanded by Colonel Arimondi.
+In December 1893, Italian colonial troops and Mahdists fought again in the Second Battle of Agordat; Ahmed Ali campaigned against the Italian forces in eastern Sudan and led about 10,000–12,000 men east from Kassala, encountering 2,400 Italians and their Eritrean Ascaris commanded by Colonel Arimondi.
 The Italians won again, and the outcome of the battle constituted "the first decisive victory yet won by Europeans against the Sudanese revolutionaries".
 A year later, Italian colonial forces seized Kassala after the successful Battle of Kassala.

 In 1891 a Catholic priest, Father Joseph Ohrwalder, escaped from captivity in Sudan.
-In 1895 the erstwhile Governor of Darfur, Rudolf Carl von Slatin, managed to escape from the Khalifa's prison.
+In 1895 the former Governor of Darfur, Rudolf Carl von Slatin, managed to escape from the Khalifa's prison.
 Besides providing vital intelligence on the Mahdist dispositions, both men wrote detailed accounts of their experiences in Sudan.
 Written in collaboration with Reginald Wingate, a proponent of the reconquest of Sudan, both works emphasized the savagery and barbarism of the Mahdists, and through the wide publicity they received in Britain, served to influence public opinion in favour of military intervention.

 In 1896, when Italy suffered a heavy defeat at the hands of the Ethiopians at Adwa, the Italian position in East Africa was seriously weakened.
 The Mahdists threatened to retake Kassala, which they had lost to the Italians in 1894.
-The British government judged it politic to assist the Italians by making a military demonstration in northern Sudan.
+The British government decided to assist the Italians by making a military demonstration in northern Sudan.
 This coincided with the increased threat of French encroachment on the Upper Nile regions.
 Lord Cromer, judging that the Conservative-Unionist government in power would favour taking the offensive, managed to extend the demonstration into a full-fledged invasion.
-In 1897, the Italians gave back to the British the control of Kassala, returning in Italian Eritrea, in order to get international recognition of their colony.
+In 1897, the Italians gave the British control of Kassala, in order to gain international recognition of Italian Eritrea.